swaptacular/swpt_accounts/protocol.rst

   on the sender's account at the time of the transfer's commit.
-For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set so as to inform the client (the coordinator) for the worst possible scenario.
+For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set so as to inform the client (the coordinator) about the worst possible scenario.

 .. [#demurrage-rate] The value of ``demurrage_rate`` reflects the most negative interest rate that is possible to occur on the sender' account.
-(Note that the interest rate on the sender's account can change significantly between the transfer's preparation and the transfer's commit.)
+(Note that the current interest rate on the sender's account is not that important, because it can change significantly between the transfer's preparation and the transfer's commit.)

 .. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the